 Kelly Myers is sharing about her personal path into divorce coaching, her training and skills, and how she helps guide clients through the process peacefully.

-How you doing?
+How are you doing?
 This is Scott Levin.
 I am the founding partner at San Diego Divorce Mediation and family law.
 And I have a dear friend here with me today.
 Miss Kelly Meyers.
 She is with your divorce advocate.
-How you doing?
+How are you doing?
 Kelly?
 I’m good.
 How are you?
-Oh, I’m doing wonderful thing.
-I have a couple kids around here.
+Oh, I’m doing a wonderful thing.
+I have a couple of kids around here.
 So hopefully we can get this in without too much disruption.
 But have you ever seen that video where the guy like is in the?
 Yes.
 Valerie, me?
-Hopefully we go viral?
+Hopefully, we go viral?
 That’d be.
 Exactly, exactly.
 Oh, I’m Kelly mine.
-So I’ve always referred when I’m referring clients to you, I introduce you as a divorce coach, is that the right title for you?
+So I’ve always preferred when I’m referring clients to you, I introduce you as a divorce coach, is that the right title for you?

 Kelly Myers 0:53

 It definitely is.
 I am a coach.
 I’m a trained coach.
 However, I actually, think when I tell people about what I do, I talk about more advocacy, I really feel like I’m a divorce advocate.
 But in the world in which I work divorce coach is a title that more people recognize.

 And when do like what sort of when would you recommend that someone might be in need of your services, whether they know about it or not,